Moros1138/MorOS/DevLog.md

+# October 9, 2021 (Saturday) - Still Day 10
+OMFG...
+I'm simultaneously relieved and upset right now!
+After all this time banging my head against the brick wall trying to get this kernel to have interrupts with C++.
+It turns out the problem wasn't with the code, it was with the build command in the Makefile.

+Apparently optimizing is BAD! ``-O2`` was the difference between code that worked and code that broke.

 # October 9, 2021 (Saturday) - Day 10
 Lots of things have happened over the last few days.
 I got started on implementing interrupts only to hit a bit of a brick wall.
 For reasons I have yet to identify, when I started implementing interrupts it would cause my kernel to boot loop.
 This was frustrating, to say the least.
 Then I found a tutorial that does everything I want to do, except in C instead of C++.
 I spent some time following that tutorial and really getting a better understanding of what was going on.
 I learned a few things about my previous attempt with C++..